- General Education

 Q: I didn’t bring a computer to school.
 Is there somewhere I can go to use one?

-A: The Northland College Informational Technology department maintains two different computer labs on campus.
+A: The Northland College Information Technology department maintains two academic computer labs on campus.
 The labs provide free printing services for all Northland College students.
-These labs are located in the Larson-Juhl Center for Science and the Environment room 236, and on the main floor of the Dexter Library.
+These labs are located in the Larson-Juhl Center for Science and the Environment room 236 (known as the CSE236 lab), and on the main floor of Dexter Library.
 Please see the entrances to these labs for more information regarding their schedules.

-Along with the campus computer labs, Northland College also equips each residence hall with a few computers for student use.
-These computers do not offer printing facilities, but do offer students a chance to work in an area where they live.
+Along with the campus computer labs, Northland College also equips each residence hall with two computers for student use.
+These computers have access to printing in the residence hall.

 Q: How do I change my password?

 A: Your Northland College network login password can be changed when you are logged into a campus computer.
-This can be achieved by logging into a computer, and pressing the key combination Ctrl , Alt , and Delete simultaneously.
-Then click on the Change Password tab.
+This can be achieved by logging into a computer lab computer, and pressing the key combination Ctrl-Alt-Delete simultaneously.
+Then select Change Password.
 Your Northland College email account password is web-based and can be changed anytime you log into your email account.

 Passwords should be a unique combination of letters and numbers.
-Remember to never give your password out under any circumstances.
+Remember to never share your password.
 The more complex you make your password, the more your security, privacy, and safety increases.

 Q: What information do I need to know about my student email?

-A: All student email accounts are located at Microsoft Live@EDU.
+A: All student email accounts are located at Microsoft Office 365.
 The out-sourced service provides students with a high level of service and many features.

 Q: How long will my e-mail address be active after I graduate?